KaareKristensen/ProgramArena/README.md

 Every team creates a `player` and by using the API of the server, creates a program which uses the different endpoints for moves.

+### Turn logic

+Turn routine:

+1. All units make thier move.
+2. Units that have chosen to either defend or heal does their action.
+3. Units that have chosen to attack, attacks.

+### Attack logic

+#### Mage

+The mage has one attack.
+The attack is chosen in a direction from the unit.
+The attack works in a beam-like fashion.
+A attack happens in all the fields in on direction from the unit, and the directions is like a queens movement in chess.
+The attack does not have a knockback on hit.
+An attack does 3 damage on-hit.